What Is Cub Scouting?

 The pack is divided into smaller groups called Dens.
 Each Den has about six to eight boys.
 All of the Cub Scouts in your Den are in the same grade and may even go to the same school.

 - 3rd Grade: Bear Den

 - 4th Grade: Webelos Den

-- 5th Grade: Webelos Den, Transition to a Boy Scout Troop
+- 5th Grade: Webelos Den, Transition to a Scouts BSA Troop

 The Cub Scout Pack belongs to a church, a school, or some other group of people in your community or neighborhood.
 This group makes sure your Pack has good adult leaders, a place to meet, and exciting things to do.
 The group gets help from the Boy Scouts of America, which is part of Scouting around the world.